etkmlm/EksiAPI/README-EN.md

 #### Searching

 To search in threads, you can use Search() function.
-It returns IEnumerable<Thread> and takes an object that contains query.
+It returns IEnumerable<Thread> and takes a parameter that contains query.

 ```
 var threads = threadService.Search("apple'ın kasasındaki nakit 203 milyar dolar");